yashjakhotiya/blog/_posts/2021-10-03-quora-question-pairs.md

 # Methods:

 1. Dataset: The dataset that we will be using is the Quora Question Pairs dataset<sup>[1]</sup>.
 It consists of 404,290 pairs of questions.
-Each datapoint consists of a pairof questions and whether or not they are similar.
+Each datapoint consists of a pair of questions and whether or not they are similar.

+In order to gain useful insights, we visualize and understand patterns in our data using the following plots.

 ![WordCloud](https://user-images.githubusercontent.com/22400185/141877000-0663d2d9-2a99-4f59-b7ee-1cd367323457.png)
 _Fig 1: Word Cloud depicting which words appear more frequently in the dataset_